 Three sit among the black, idling creation.
 Elusive, evolution provides adaptation, untethered from mortal ideology of perfection.

-Beauty scoffs at the weakness of humanity, of animal, of mortality, of bumps and scars and aches and pains and other forms of vileness, teeth plated in gold, rattling beak-like in its skull.
+Beauty scoffs at the weakness of the flesh, of the animal, of mortality, of bumps and scars and aches and pains and other forms of vileness.
+Its teeth plate themselves in gold, perfectly beak-like in its skull.
+No chips, no gaps.

 Traits Daejiin Almost Always Have: